 TRIPLER There are so many medical personnel at Tripler that it's hard to recognize that it's military sometimes.
 You just see doctors, nurses, and other health care workers everywhere.
 The main thing you'll notice is that it's a giant pink building that looks like a resort.
 If you're stationed at Tripler, you can live almost anywhere on the island, because it is near the H1 and H3 freeways.
 I have found that a lot of Army doctors and nurses like to live in Kailua and Kaneohe, just over the hill on the H3.
 Kailua is a great little town that feels a lot like mainland beach towns.
 Kaneohe has some great country like properties with large lots and cheaper prices than Kailua.

 Schofield.
-You probably want to live in Royal Kunia, Mililani, Ewa Beach, or the North Shore if you’re stationed at Schofield.
-The great thing about it is that real estate in the Mililani and Ewa Beach areas are newer and cheaper than in Metro Honolulu.
-In fact it’s cheaper than most of the island, and in better condition overall.
+If you're stationed at Schofield, you probably want to live in Royal Kunia, Mililani, Ewa Beach, or the North Shore, because all of those areas are within about a 30 minute drive.
+The great thing about these areas is that real estate in the Mililani, Royal Kunia, and Ewa Beach areas are newer and cheaper than in Metro Honolulu.
+In fact it's cheaper than most of the island, and in better condition overall.
 There are a lot of nice newer houses and condos in Ewa Beach, Royal Kunia, and Mililani, so military families tend to love those areas.
 They usually like good quality construction!
 Mililani Mauka, Royal Kunia, and Ewa Beach are three of the few master planned communities in Hawaii.

 Navy Bases in Hawaii - about 50,000 Total people

 Pacific Missile Range Facility